Skip to main content

 Cleerly AI turns a subjective radiologist read into a quantitative, reproducible measurement of plaque burden, type, and distribution.
 Instead of "moderate plaque," you get an exact volume by plaque category.
 That precision lets us track regression on therapy and decide whether to escalate medication or lifestyle changes.

 We sequence labs first, then imaging only when labs and clinical context warrant it.
 ApoB, Lp(a), fasting insulin, hsCRP, and a careful history usually tell us where to look.
-An elevated ApoB plus family history pushes us toward CCTA; a clean panel often makes a deep scan unnecessary.
+An elevated ApoB plus family history pushes us toward CCTA; a clear panel often makes a deep scan unnecessary.

 Liquid biopsy (Galleri and similar) is often preferable to whole-body imaging when the question is "is there a hidden cancer signal?" without a specific organ in mind.
 It has a lower incidentaloma burden and can detect signals from cancers MRI struggles with (gastric, colorectal, head and neck).
 It is often paired with targeted imaging rather than replaced by it.